NextFaze/loopback-mixin-model-changes/README.md

 All of this can be customised (see below)

+### Tracking Date

+The mixin does not track the timestamp of actions by default.
+This can be done easily by applying the `[https://www.npmjs.com/package/loopback-ds-timestamp-mixin](Loopback Timestamp Mixin) to your change tracking model or by adding a date property to your change model with `defaultFn: "now"`.

 ### Whitelist and Blacklist Properties

 If you only wish to log changes to specific properties, put the property names in the `whitelist` array option: